-Kerwin Tesdell is president of the Community Development Venture Capital Alliance, the association of venture capital funds that provide equity financing for businesses that create good jobs for low income people and wealth and entrepreneurial capacity in low-income communities in the United States and around the world.
-He is also an adjunct professor at New York University, teaching Double Bottom Line Finance at the Stern School of Business and Community Development Law at the School of Law.
+Kerwin Tesdell is president of the Community Development Venture Capital Alliance, the association of venture capital funds that provide equity financing for businesses that create good jobs in underinvested areas of the United States and the world.
+CDVCA serves the industry by providing education and networking opportunities, developing best practices, perfoming industry research, and supporting positive public policy.
+CDVCA also manages $90 million directly in a combination of busienss investments and investments in funds.
+Mr. Tesdell is an adjunct professor at New York University, teaching Social Venture Capital at the Stern School of Business and Community Development Law at the School of Law.

-Mr. Tesdell is the board chair of the NASVF Educational Foundation.
-He is a board member and past chair for seven years of the CDFI Coalition and current vice chair of the CDFI Data Project.
-He serves on the board of the Community Investment Program, which is the registered investment advisory of the Calvert Foundation and is also a board member of the New York Community Investment Company, LLC, a CDVC fund.
-He is on the advisory boards of the Center for Community Development Investments of the Federal Reserve Bank of San Franciso; Impact Reporting and Investment Standards (IRIS); Meritus Ventures, a Rural Business Investment Company investing in Appalacia; and the Advantage Capital Community Development Fund.
+Mr. Tesdell is an executive committee member and past board chair for seven years of the Coalition of Community Development Financials Institutions (CDFIs).
+He serves on the board of Community Investment Partners, which is the registered investment advisor of the Calvert Foundation, and is also a board member of the New York Community Investment Company, LLC, a CDVC fund.
+He serves on the advisory boards of the Center for Community Development Investments of the Federal Reserve Bank of San Franciso; Impact Reporting and Investment Standards (IRIS); Meritus Ventures, a Rural Business Investment Company investing in Appalachia; the National Community Investment Fund NMTC fund; and the Advantage Capital Community Development Fund.

 Mr. Tesdell graduated from Harvard College with a degree in economics and holds JD and MBA degrees from New York University, as well as a certificate from the Venture Capital Institute.